-F. Wildlife
+E. Wildlife

 - 1. Page 14 of the Clifford Appeal Statement, p.
 15 of the Wheeler Appeal Statement and p.
 11 of the Harp Appeal Statement all express concern over development impacts upon wildlife. - 2.
-Appellant Clifford has raised concerns that both FEISs were prepared without the benefit of site investigations, and that they are superficial and erroneous.
+Appellant Clifford has raised concerns that the FEIS were prepared without the benefit of site investigations and that they are superficial and erroneous.
 Tr. at 13-14. - 3.
-Appellants Wheeler, et. al., raised concerns that neither of the FEISs disclose the impact that the projects will have on elk herds, and do not provide adequate analysis on the effectiveness of proposed wildlife corridors.
+Appellants Wheeler, et. al., raised concerns that the FEIS fail to disclose elk herd impacts and do not provide adequate analysis on the effectiveness of proposed wildlife corridors.
 See Wheeler Post-Hearing Brief at 54. - 4.
 Appellants Wheeler offered the testimony of Bruce Richards, a Dept. of Fish and Wildlife (DFW) employee, as their expert on wildlife.
 Tr. at 46. - 5.
 Having assisted in preparing other EISs on wildlife in nearby regions and having a degree in biology, Appellant Clifford offered his own testimony as an expert on wildlife.
 Tr. at 164. - 6.
 Applicant offered the testimony of Jason Knight, a wildlife biologist with Wetland Resources, as its expert on wildlife.
 Tr. at 2406. - 7.
 According to the testimony of DFW employee Richards, there are elk groups at both the Villages and Lawson Hills sites.
 Being residential elk groups, they do not migrate in and out of this region.
-Mr. Richards thought that the EIS was well written, professionally done and contained a lot of information, but he also thought it did not speak to what was going to happen as a result of the projects.
-He felt that the EIS lacked effort in translating loss of habitat to impact on wildlife.
-He was adamant that any development, regardless of size, impacts wildlife and that such impacts are forever.
-Mr. Richards also opined that there was no way to mitigate such impacts.
+Mr. Richards thought that the FEIS were well written, professionally done and contained a lot of information, but he also thought it did not speak to what was going to happen as a result of the projects.
+He felt that the FEIS lacked effort in translating loss of habitat to impact on wildlife.
+He was adamant that any development, regardless of size, permanently impacts wildlife.
+Mr. Richards also opined that there was no way to mitigate those impacts.
 He did not feel that protecting a portion of the land that already serves as habitat was mitigation.
 He added that the corridors proposed already serves as elk habitat.
 He noted that elk are listed by the state as game species.
 He also noted that with habitat's landscape changes, there is always the possibility that protected species, like a bald eagle, will take up residence.
 He felt that the EIS were deficient because they do not mention which species will survive and which will be lost despite mitigation and open spaces.
 He opined that elk would disburse into different areas as a result of development.
 He noted that band tailed pigeons migrate past the area in late summer, but neither they nor bald eagles nest at the subject sites.
 He also noted that there is the possibility of elk tearing down fences, invading yards and causing property damage.
 He added that bears do not move as a result of development and will be a problem to deal with, as will mountain lions.
 Finally, he noted that the EIS correctly addressed the impact of development on wildlife, which was that detrimental impact will occur.
 Tr. at 46-68.